nikhilfusion/react-native-app/readme.md

 Install react-native-cli by

-npm install -g react-native-cli
+$npm install -g react-native-cli

 clone the app by

 $git clone https://github.com/nikhilfusion/react-native-app

 $cd react-native-app

-npm install
+$npm install

-Install the simulator Genymotion(This project I used this :))
+Install the simulator Genymotion (This project I used Genymotion :) )

 run the app by